 The country with the highest number of citizens using this programme is India.
 This is not surprising considering that India has a very large English-speaking population with high levels of education, skills and work experience.

 However, citizens of all nations are invited to apply.
 You can apply from inside Canada or from anywhere in the world.
+If you’re interested, you can find out more about What Countries Immigrate to Canada the Most too.

 Canada Express Entry Next Draw Prediction